National Register Listings in Garfield County, Utah

 Garfield County Timeline

-This timeline provides a concise overview of the key events in the history of Garfield County, Utah.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Garfield County, Utah.

 - 1882 - Garfield County is established by the Utah Territorial Legislature.